ndless-nspire/nsptools-history/Ndless/branches/3.6/Ndless-SDK/emu_resources/_ReadMe.txt

 6) Install Ndless:
    Create a new folder called 'ndless' in 'My Documents'.
    Set the target folder with 'Link > Set Target Folder...' to 'ndless'.
-   Transfer ndless_resources.tns with 'Link > Connect' then 'Link > Send Document...'.
+   Transfer (ndless_resources.tns( 'ndless_installer.tns' with 'Link > Connect'
-   Transfer 'ndless_installer-3.1.0.tco|.tcc' with 'Link > Connect' then 'Link > Send OS...'.
+   then 'Link > Send Document...'.
-   A popup should confirm the installation.
+   Install Ndless with ''ndless_installer.tns'.

 7) Save the NAND (flash) image with the File > 'Save Flash As...' option of nspire_emu to a file named 'nand.img' in this directory.